-Add, update, or delete SAML and PingAccess templates to meet your needs.
+Add, update, or delete SAML and PingAccess templates to meet your needs, or revert them to previous versions, as necessary.

 To add a SAML or PingAccess template, select a configuration to replicate.
 PingCentral retrieves this configuration and saves it as a template, which serves as a building block for future applications.